 In an insurance industry battling rising costs and losses, the struggle to attract and maintain customers is real.

-Fortunately, studies show that existing customers value good service and meaningful relationships even more than low rates.
+Fortunately, studies show that existing clients value good customer service and meaningful relationships even more than low rates.
 This means that in order to maintain the customer relationships they already have, insurers must focus on customer experience and engagement.

 Here’s why customers leave after a closed deal, and what you can do to forge stronger, more profitable long-term relationships.